ErikJohnsonCU/Tesa/README.md

 Accelerometer(MMA8452Q) -> SparkFun-Eagle-Libraries-master/Sparkfun-Sensors/MMA8452Q
 LED driver(TLC59711) -> Adafruit-Eagle-Library-master/adafruit/TLC59711

-Use the dru file in this directory.
-Tools->DRC->Load the file

 Radius of board cut is: 2.436 cm or 0.96"

 Size of text is 40 (ratio 10 %) for refdes, and 60 (ratio 16 %) for header names